nf-s/tas-convict-datavis-static/README.md

 # Tasmanian Convict Data Visualisations

+A PDF version is available [here](final_report.pdf).

 All graphs were produced using R and a few were further refined using Adobe Illustrator.
 Please forgive the average quality of prototype plots – R doesn’t do a very good job at exporting images.

 While creating all the following graphics, I tried to keep some of Edward Tufte’s principles for graphical integrity in mind.

 In my opinion, the most important are:
-+ Inducing the viewer to “think about the substance rather than methodology, graphic design or technology of graphic design”
+> Inducing the viewer to “think about the substance rather than methodology, graphic design or technology of graphic design”

-+ “Avoid distorting what the data have to say”
++ *“Avoid distorting what the data have to say”*
-+ "Show data variation - not design variation"
++ *"Show data variation - not design variation"*
-+ Maximising “data-ink ratio” – or to "prune out ink that fails to present fresh data-information"
++ *Maximising “data-ink ratio” – or to "prune out ink that fails to present fresh data-information"*
-+ Avoiding “chartjunk”
++ *Avoiding “chartjunk”*

 Some of the graphics are also quite similar to the style of Flowing Data’s graphics, this is mainly because I used the same R base graphics library which Nathan Yau uses for Flowing Data, and some of the graphics were inspired by examples in his book “Visualise This”.